-Under generally accepted accounting principles as outlined in the Financial Accounting Standards Board ("FASB"), Accounting Standards Codification ("ASC") 820, fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Under generally accepted accounting principles as outlined in the FASB's ASC 820, fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The accounting standards ASC 820 establishes a three-level fair value hierarchy that prioritizes information used in developing assumptions when pricing an asset or liability as follows:

-Level 1 - Observable inputs such as quoted prices in active markets for identical assets and liabilities,

-Level 2 - Inputs other than quoted prices in active markets, that are observable either directly or indirectly for similar assets and liabilities; and

-Level 3 - Unobservable inputs where there is little or no market data, which requires the reporting entity to develop its own assumptions.
+- Level 1 Observable inputs such as quoted prices in active markets for identical assets and liabilities, - Level 2 Inputs other than quoted prices in active markets, that are observable either directly or indirectly for similar assets and liabilities; and - Level 3 Unobservable inputs where there is little or no market data, which requires the reporting entity to develop its own assumptions.

 The Company uses observable market data, when available, in making fair value measurements.
 Fair value measurements are classified according to the lowest level input that is significant to the valuation.
-The carrying amounts of our cash, accounts receivable, accounts payable and notes payable approximated fair value as of September 30, 2018 due to their short-term nature (Level 1).
-The Company has no Level 3 financial instruments at September 30, 2018 as the convertible notes were exercised during 2018 and no longer contain an embedded derivative instrument (See Note 3).
+The carrying amounts of our cash, accounts receivable and accounts payable approximated fair value at September 30, 2018 and December 31, 2017 due to their short-term nature (Level 1).
+The Company has classified the embedded derivative instrument as a Level 3 financial instrument in the Fair Value Hierarchy at December 31, 2017.
+The Company has no Level 3 financial instruments at September 30, 2018 as the convertible notes were exercised during 2018 and no longer contain an embedded derivative instrument (See Note 4).